-The EZ-SCREEN LP can operate as it is designed only if it and the guarded machine are operating properly, both separately and together.
-It is the user's responsibility to verify this, on a regular basis, as instructed in Checkout Procedures on page 45.
+The EZ-SCREEN LP Basic can operate as it is designed only if it and the guarded machine are operating properly, both separately and together.
+It is the user's responsibility to verify this, on a regular basis, as instructed in Schedule of Checkouts on page 46.
 Failure to correct such problems can result in an increased risk of harm.

-Before the System is put back into service, verify that the EZ-SCREEN LP System and the guarded machine perform exactly as outlined in the checkout procedures and any problem(s) are found and corrected.
+Before the System is put back into service, verify that the EZ-SCREEN LP Basic System and the guarded machine perform exactly as outlined in the checkout procedures and any problem(s) are found and corrected.

-f beam 1 is blocked, Zone indicators 2-8 will be Off, because beam 1 provides the synchronization signal for all the beams.
+If beam 1 is blocked, Zone indicators 2-8 will be Off, because beam 1 provides the synchronization signal for all the beams.